 - Erection, expansion, and major repair of buildings, roads, dams, canals, bridges, tunnels, pipelines, and railroad tracks

 With an IC-DISC, the architecture and engineering firm pays tax deductible commission expense to the IC-DISC (subject to certain dollar limitations).
 The IC-DISC pays no tax on the commission income received, and it distributes earnings to its shareholders taxed at qualified dividend tax rates.
 These benefits are only available after the IC-DISC is established.

 179D deduction and R and D tax credit will be extended

-Although the 179D deduction and R and D tax credits expired on December 31, 2014, we fully expect both will be extended by Congress.
+Although the 179D deduction expired for property placed in service after December 31, 2016, we fully expect it will be extended by Congress.

-Proposed changes for the extension of the 179D deduction and R and D tax credit include:
+Proposed changes for the extension of the 179D deduction include: